alan-turing-institute/bias-in-AI-course/Milestone3_Sources-Forms-and-Quantification-of-Bias-in-AI/README.md

 **Part 2: Practice** (_4 notebooks_)

 We look at a specific Supervised Learning problem where a company uses an algorithm in their hiring process to decide which candidates go to the next round.
 Candidates are labelled either "pass" (0) or "fail" (1).
-This part contains 4 separate notebooks that are linked below.
-They are:
+This part contains 4 separate notebooks:
 - Notebook 1: Explore the given data: find label distribution per group and look for proxies
 - Notebook 2: Measure model bias "by hand" using the following metrics: Statistical Parity, Disparate Impact, Equal Opportunity Difference
 - Notebook 3: Measure model bias using aif360